 I don’t know about you, but sometimes I find that students are able to visualize certain concepts when watching a video better than I can sometimes demonstrate them in the classroom.
 During distance learning this becomes even more important if students are working on certain activities asynchronously.
 Thanks to a new Nearpod feature the videos added to the digital classroom lessons can also have questions embedded within them!

-Having questions embedded within the video allows checks for understanding while students are watching the video.
+Questions embedded within the video allow checks for understanding while students are watching the video.
 We love this feature because it requires students to stay focused on the video and not start to drift or space out.
-In order for them to answer the question correctly, they have to stay engaged in the video as it plays.
+In order for them to answer the question correctly, they have to remain engaged in the video as it plays.

-Nearpod’s poll feature allows amazing opportunities to not only do a quick check in but also to give students the chance to self-assess and reflect on their learning.
-As the teacher you can now see exactly how your students would rate themselves.
-Self-assessment and self-reflection is really important for students and the poll feature within Nearpod is a great way to increase self-assessment in the classroom or during distance learning.
+Nearpod’s poll feature allows amazing opportunities to not only do a quick check in but also to give students the chance to self-assess and reflect on their learning within the digital classroom.
+As the teacher, you can now see exactly how your students would rate themselves.
+Self-assessment and self-reflection are really important for students and the poll feature within Nearpod is a great way to increase self-assessment in the classroom or during distance learning.

 While students are at home it becomes harder, yet more important, to check in on how your students are doing.
 Social Emotional Learning check-ins at the beginning of a lesson is another way to use polls in a Nearpod lesson.

 Our goal is always to have fun while teaching students.
-The Time to Climb is an exciting way to quiz students and check for understanding.
+The Time to Climb is an exciting way to quiz students and check for understanding during distance and hybrid learning.
 Gamification within STEAM and Learn to Code is made possible with the Time to Climb quizzes.
 Students engage in friendly competition with each other while they are also demonstrating their knowledge to you.

 While students are answering the Time to Climb questions you are able to view real time data that can inform your next steps and instruction.
 The insights you gain from these quizzes can also be used to measure student growth.